 This type of report highlights sales volume, revenue from the sales, leads, etc. They may be used to set key performance indicators or formulate an entire business target.

 Examples of sales reports include periodic reports that track sales performance for the specified period.
-For instance, a weekly sales report will track weekly sales, revenue, leads, and other metrics for the specified time periods.
+For instance, a weekly or monthly sales report will detail sales, revenue, leads, and other metrics for the specified time periods.

 11. Proposal report